-In order to be eligible for an internship, the student must be of junior or senior academic standing, have completed at least 12 credit hours at Blue Mountain College, have a declared major, and have the written approval of the faculty supervisor.
-The signed application, which certifies that the student has met all departmental prerequisites, must be submitted to the Vice President for Academic Affairs before a placement can be sought for the student.
+Eligibility.
+In order to be eligible for an internship, the student must be of junior or senior academic standing, have completed at least 12 credit hours at Blue Mountain College, have a GPA of 2.00 and be in good academic standing, have a declared major, and have the written approval of the faculty supervisor.
+The signed application, which certifies that the student has met all departmental prerequisites, must be submitted to the

+Vice President for Academic Affairs before a placement can be sought for the student.
 In addition, the student must submit a resume; provide documentation regarding the background check [see above]; and purchase Student Malpractice Insurance [see below]

-Internship Liability
+Internship Liability.
 Liability for an internship experience can vary depending on the circumstances of the internship.
 The College carries insurance to cover claims arising out of academic credit involving bodily injury or property damage of each student.
 Students must purchase Student Malpractice Insurance before being allowed to register for internship credit.

-Students interested in internships should contact their academic advisors as soon as possible.
+Students interested in internships should contact

+their academic advisors as soon as possible.
 The Departmental Internship Handbook is available from academic advisors.
 All forms related to internships must be completed and filed with the academic advisor and the Office of Academic Affairs prior to registration for the semester in which the internship is to be completed.
 (See Deadlines below.)

-Deadlines

-(to turn in internship application and resume)
+Deadlines (to turn in internship application and resume)